 In addition to the various types of review outlined in this chapter, all faculty are also evaluated annually for merit salary increases.
 The DEO recommends to the Dean the salary to be paid to each departmental faculty member in the following year.
 (See Faculty Salary Recommendations.)

 Each faculty member must submit materials for use in his or her periodic reviews.
-For this purpose, the faculty member must maintain an updated curriculum vitae, keep student evaluations of teaching on file, and preserve copies of scholarly publications, records of creative work, and copies of teaching materials.
-The College provides a model curriculum vitae.
+For this purpose, the faculty member must maintain an updated curriculum vitae (CLAS Standard CV), keep student evaluations of teaching on file, and preserve copies of scholarly publications, records of creative work, and copies of teaching materials.
 The dossier to be submitted in reviews for tenure and/or promotion is described in the CLAS/UI Procedures for Promotion and Tenure Decision Making, section I.B (department-level procedures).